f5devcentral/f5-agility-labs-nginx/docs/class12/module2/lab1/lab1.rst

 |

 Now, back to creating pods.
 You can use the *dry-run=client* feature to have Kubernetes write the manifest for you.
-This process allows you run your Kubernetes command without submitting it to the cluster.
+This process allows you to run your Kubernetes command without submitting it to the cluster.

 .. code-block:: bash
    :caption: Pod Dry Run